shawenyao/jekyll-now/_posts/2020-04-08-Where-is-My-Island.md

   <img src="https://shawenyao.github.io/Photos/Animal Crossing/002.jpg" />
 </div>

-This baby will set you back 3000 Nook Miles, but oh-my-lord is it worth it.
+This baby will set you back 3000 Nook Miles, but oh-my-lord is it worth every mile.
 Since I am reasonably confident that it's made of little cubes, the playground gym forms some kind of oblique coordinate system when being placed on the ground.

 ## Putting It All Together